flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env313-test} $ pip install -r requirements.txt
 ```

-As is clear from the output of the previous command, more than three packages are installed: `requests` adds a number of transitive dependencies.
+Note that more than three packages are installed: `requests` adds a number of transitive dependencies.
 By using `fetter validate`, supplying the current Python with `-e python3`, and supplying dependencies with `--bound requirements.txt`, the transitive dependencies are shown as "unrequired":

 ```shell
 {.env313-test} % fetter -e python3 validate --bound requirements.txt